watermint/toolbox/doc/generated_ja/file-restore.md

 ## Report: restore

-Report files are generated in `restore.csv`, `restore.xlsx` and `restore.json` format.
+Report files are generated in three formats, `restore.csv`, `restore.xlsx` and `restore.json`.
+But if you run with `-low-memory` option, the command will generate only `restore.json}}` report.
-In case of a report become large, report in `.xlsx` format will be split into several chunks like `restore_0000.xlsx`, `restore_0001.xlsx`, `restore_0002.xlsx`...
+In case of a report become large, a report in `.xlsx` format will be split into several chunks like `restore_0000.xlsx`, `restore_0001.xlsx`, `restore_0002.xlsx`...

 | 列                             | 説明                                                                                       |